CALLING ALL 4TH – 8TH CLASSES:

 Did you know that Anacostia Park is a National Park?
 It is more than 100 years old and is visited by people from all around the world.
 Now’s the chance to share your vision for Anacostia Park!
 ARE YOU UP FOR THE CHALLENGE?

-DOEE and the National Park Service invite 4th – 8th graders to participate in the Anacostia Park Design Competition to come up with ideas for how to make Anacostia Park better.
+DOEE and the Friends of Anacostia Park invite 4th – 8th graders to participate in the Anacostia Park Design Competition to come up with ideas for how to make Anacostia Park better.
 Students will have the opportunity to compete against their peers from around the District at the Anacostia Environmental Youth Summit.
 Participating schools will also receive priority for a boat tour during the Summit, and prizes will be awarded to the winning team!

 Follow the steps outlined in the Anacostia Park Design Competition Toolkit (attached below) to design a portion of Anacostia Park to become an amazing, beautiful, and sustainable park.
 The winning design will provide helpful ideas for DOEE and the National Park Service to consider.